milasudril/geosimd/README.md

  * Different types for translations and rotations
  * A special type for angles

-These abstractions are implemented following the ZOAP principle.
+These abstractions are implemented with ZOAP in mind.

 Directions
 ----------